-The certification requirements for imported food products differ by product.
+The certification requirements for imported food differs by product.
 Veterinary certificates are required for meat, poultry, fish, and dairy products.
+A phytosanitary certificate is required for plants and plant products.
 If the product is further processed in another country during transit, the appropriate certification may be where the additional processing is done.